Isalafont/Cheat-Sheets/README.md

 # Cheat-Sheets

-Here's my personnal cheat sheets using Obsidian notes.
+Here's my personnal cheat sheets using Obsidian notes tool.

 This repository will keep growing as long as I'm learning new tools.